Works

 2021 | acrylic color on inkjet print | 100 x 80 cm

 Eight billion people are currently living on Earth.
 Most of them dwell in urban settlements, many are suffering from inhumane conditions.
-Our planet is reaching its capacity limit, in the foreseeable future many regions will become uninhabitable.
+Our planet is reaching its capacity limit; in the foreseeable future many regions will become uninhabitable.
 Catastrophic events, such as flooding, droughts and heatwaves are already becoming the new normal.
-The apocalypse is about to begin.
+Is the apocalypse about to begin?

 The collaborative project 8:37 – Strategies to Save the World, conceived and produced with photographer and writer Frank Lassak, visualizes just what the name implies: various ways of how humans can adapt to a changing and increasingly hostile environment.
 The first part of the project, 8:37 Prologue – Facing the Future, focuses on enhanced body features, shown in five printed and over-painted photographic portraits (acrylic color on inkjet print; German Etching paper).
 Participants: members of performance collective Bipølar.